Get expert tax and accounting help!

 Pull and review

 We take your purchase and fixed-asset records for the open periods and run them against the exemptions that apply to your industry.
-Concentrated review of the highest-yield vendor categories first.
+Most recoverable tax sits in a few recurring vendor categories, so the review concentrates there first.

 2